google-pay/flutter-plugin/pay/README.md

 ]);
 ```

-As you can see, you can add multiple configurations to your payment client, one for each payment providers supported.
+As you can see, you can add multiple configurations to your payment client, one for each payment provider supported.

-Now, you can use the `userCanPay` method to determine whether the user in question can start a payment process with a given provider.
-This call returns a `Future<bool>` type that you can use to decide what to do next.
+Now, you can use the `userCanPay` method to determine whether the user can start a payment process with a given provider.
+This call returns a `Future<bool>` result that you can use to decide what to do next.
 For example, you can feed the `Future` to a `FutureBuilder` that shows a different UI based on the result of the call:

 ```dart
 @override